 Once you have a general idea of what you think you might be passionate about.
-Grab a whiteboard and don’t hold back, think outside of your comfort zone and don’t disregard any idea that comes to mind, you never know, that one idea can change your world.
+Grab a whiteboard and don’t hold back.
+Think outside of your comfort zone.
+Don’t disregard any idea that comes to mind.
+You never know, that one idea can change your world.
 You don’t necessarily need a brand new idea to start a profitable business.
 Find a way to combine two ideas in one.
 Put a little spin on the idea that already exists.

 Conduct a thorough research.
 Ask a question.
 Survey your family & friends.
 Find everything about your competition and learn from their ups and downs.
 How do you differentiate yourself from your competition?
 What can you do better?
 Why should your audience choose you over your competitors?

 You should be able to describe your business in a brief sentence.
 More detailed the better.
 “Dog-themed products for those who love dogs more than humans” is better than “Animal-themed products”.

 Identify people who are interested in your products.
 What are those people’s characteristics in terms of demographics (age, location, gender, income level, education level, marital status, occupation, and ethnic background) and psychographic attributes (What are their interests, hobbies, values, attitude, behavior and lifestyle preferences)?

 Who are your competitors?
 Who do they target?
 Find the itty-bitty tiny gap and target to that audience.